emtee40/dcspy-wiki/Installation.md

 * You do not need Logitech LCD SDK ver.
 8.57.148 probably extract to `C:\Program Files\Logitech Gaming Software\LCDSDK_8.57.148`.
 Since DCSpy version 1.6.0 use built-in SDK in LGS (Logitech Gaming Software), you can safely remove from your system.

 ## Installation
-Install all requirements:
+1. Install all requirements
-1. During Python installation please select
+2. During Python installation please select
    * Optional Features:
      * pip
      * tcl/tk and IDLE